hebasto/bitcoin/doc/build-netbsd.md

 pkgin install qt5-qtbase qt5-qttools
 ```

+###### libqrencode

-The GUI can encode addresses in a QR Code.
-To build in QR support for the GUI, install `qrencode`.
+The GUI can encode addresses in a QR code.
+To build in QR code support for the GUI, install libqrencode:

 ```bash
 pkgin install qrencode
 ```
+Skip this step if not using the GUI or do not want QR code functionality.
+In the latter case, pass `-DWITH_QRENCODE=OFF`.

 #### Test Suite Dependencies